 2015, a miracle!
 We had a baby girl!
 Our hearts are so full of love I’ve been enjoying photographing her cuteness.
 I’ve decided that for the everyday life I will use my iPhone.
 But for goals of making an enlargement or for her birthday photos we will have a more professional session with my DSLR camera.
 I plan to print out a 16x24 enlargement of my little girl for every birthday.
 And to think out of a few hundred shots I have to narrow it down to one? lol The newest plan is to make a professional lay flat photo book with only professional shots using my DSLR camera.
 I can’t wait to start working on this!
 This book will be out of this world!
 My daughter is my dream come true again.
 I can't contain my love for her inside but must express it in photography.
 Everyone who comes into my home will know a precious girl lives here.
 A little girl who we've prayed for since we lost our son.
 When we look at her enlarged and beautiful photos, we just fall in love all over again.
 Do you feel that with your photos too?

-Now that my daughter is 3 years old I’ve recently had my website redesigned by a designer.
+Now that my daughter is almost 4 years old I’ve recently had my website redesigned by a designer.
 I have new goals too.
-Now that I’m a mother, I want to help not just mothers but anyone who loves to take photos of their family members.
+Now that I’m a mother, I want to help all photographers who need their images to be their version of perfect.
 I want you to be able to make those special memories stand out.
 If you were a bride and suffered terrible wedding images like I did, well, here I am again to help you make them much more gorgeous to enjoy.
 If you’ve suffered tragedies like I did then I’d love to help you make those last images even more beautiful and memorable.
 They deserve that.
 You deserve that.
 Do you think so?